 If a Defendant is found to be in possession of one of the above enumerated substances, he or she could face potential felony or misdemeanor liability depending on the amounts involved.
 Furthermore, a Defendant can be charged as having either ‘actual’ possession or ‘constructive’ possession, meaning the Defendant had control and dominion over the substance, even if it wasn’t necessarily on his or her person.

 Possession of a CDS can also be classified as either a felony or a misdemeanor, and the length of prison terms depends on the number of prior convictions.
-A first time offender will usually face between two and ten years in prison; a conviction for a second or subsequent offense, will usually result in a sentence of between four and twenty years in prison.
+For marijuana, a first-time offender will only face a misdemeanor charge with a potential sentence of up to one year in the county jail.
+For all other CDS, a first-time offender will usually face between two and ten years in prison; a conviction for a second or subsequent offense, will usually result in a sentence of between four and twenty years in prison.

 Possession of Paraphernalia

 In Oklahoma, Possession of drug paraphernalia is a misdemeanor charge, punishable by up to one year of incarceration in the county jail.
 According to the Oklahoma Uniform Controlled Dangerous Substances Act, paraphernalia refers to:

 all equipment, products and materials of any kind which are used, intended for use, or fashioned specifically for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling or otherwise introducing into the human body, a controlled dangerous substance.